Anormei/Z-Ball/README.md

 # Z-Ball

  Z-Ball is a 2D classical 8-bit influenced game where the goal is to maneuver a ping-pong-like ball across space and avoid obstacles for as long as you can.
 It was built upon a 2D game engine personally developed by me.
+All code, assets including art and sound were created by me.

 Link to gameplay footage: